Lunar Rover Cockpit Ergonomics Study

 Dashboard Layout

-The established work envelope calls for locating switches and buttons requiring manual operation being closer to the astronauts, so these are located along the bottom of the angled console.
-The high-frequency, most critical displays are located near the top of the display, minimizing look angle and distance and keeping them within the field of view of a driver who is primarily focused on the rover’s surroundings.
+The work envelope calls for locating switches and buttons requiring manual operation being closer to the astronauts, so these are located along the bottom of the angled console.
+The high-frequency, most critical displays are located near the top of the display, minimizing look angle and distance and keeping them within the field of view of a driver who is focused on the rover’s surroundings.
 The Master displays and controls, consisting of power on/off, resets, and alarms, are centrally located and prominently sized to assure that they cannot be ignored.
-These control elements are also intentionally a slightly further reach distance, due to their infrequent use and a desire to reduce accidental presses.
+These control elements are also intentionally a slightly further reach distance, due to their infrequent use and a desire to reduce inadvertent operation.

 Precise design of individual displays, types and operation of switches, and to some extent the sizes of different elements, is left ambiguous as these are beyond the scope of the layout study.
 However the relative sizes and groupings of different functions provide a visual hierarchy reflecting criticality, with like functions grouped together and critical, higher frequency interaction elements larger.